Certainty Blog

 2. Conduct a gap analysis and benchmark

-To develop a supplier code of conduct that is both relevant and impactful, it is essential to conduct a thorough analysis of your current practices and compare them to industry benchmarks.
+To create a code that is both relevant and regulatory-grade, conduct a thorough analysis of your current supplier management practices and benchmark against regulatory requirements and industry standards.

 3. Involve relevant stakeholders